Skip to main content

 • Click Save at the bottom of the page when you’ve finished making changes to the configuration.

 5. Add any custom search patterns you want to use in addition to (or instead of) the default patterns.
+Any pattern must have at least one exact comparer.
 We recommend you don’t use any more than 15 search patterns in total.

-• Click Add next to the list of search patterns to add a new pattern.
+• Click Add Search Patterns next to the list of search patterns to add a new pattern.
 We'll give it a name.

 Tip